campus-experts/awesome-campus-expert/readme.md

 - [Speaking.io](http://speaking.io/) - a cool website with some good tips on giving talks, focused on tech talks mostly

+### Teaching

+- [github/training-utils](https://github.com/github/training-utils) - A series of Bash and ZShell scripts useful when teaching about git and GitHub (+ bonus [list of useful apps](https://github.com/github/training-utils#other-useful-apps))

 ### Slide Resources
 - [FsReveal](https://github.com/fsprojects/FsReveal) - FsReveal allows you to write beautiful slides in Markdown and brings F# to the reveal.js web presentation framework.